 |If someone came into your house without your consent, hid himself and observed you day and night, kept a note of the vitals in your house how would you like it?
 Well the reply is but obvious “ I would thrash the daylights out of him.”.
 Well probably you can do this, if you are able to see this, but when you live in a virtual world and are attacked by such intruders, then there is very little that you can do about this.
 This situation in the virtual world is termed as Spyware.
 Technically it is a program that gets embedded in your system, and then keeps a track of that you do using your system.

 Spyware for many is no different than a virus, but from the technical point of view, it is not so.
 Whereas a Virus is a piece of redundant code, that is aiming to crash your system, and further travel to all those systems connected to yours thus crashing an entire network, Spyware also, though unsolicited, is not aimed at crashing of a system, rather, it is there to serve the purpose of advertising, to steal your personal information from user-ids to passwords to financial information.
-Regarding passwords, there are products on the market that can increase password security such as Trend Micro DirectPass.
-Apart from this, it is also one proxy way to direct traffic to certain websites, to create clicks for various sites, to generate a false count etc. Ad ware is that form of spyware which is aimed at advertising as the name suggests, Malware, is the malicious spy ware and more worse is the Stealware spyware where funds are diverted from a legitimate source to a spyware vendor
+Apart from these, it is also one proxy way to direct traffic to certain websites, to create clicks for various sites, to generate a false count etc. Ad ware is that form of spyware which is aimed at advertising as the name suggests, Malware, is the malicious spy ware and more worse is the Stealware spyware where funds are diverted from a legitimate source to a spyware vendor

 Turning back the pages into way behind in 1995, the gravity of Spyware was understood even at that time.
 And this was the time when this term started to gain popularity.
 And with time, Spyware today is one of the most vital threats to the security of a system.